 Beaches in Chios

-There are over 90 magnificent beaches in Chios that mainly have cool, deep waters, fine sand or pebbles and lush vegetation.
-Many of them have amenities like umbrellas and cafés or tavernas nearby.
-However, there are also others that are ideal for seclusion and relaxation without big crowds.
+In Chios, there are more than 90 amazing beaches, most of which feature cool, deep waters, fine sand or pebbles, and lush vegetation.
+Many of them have amenities like umbrellas and cafés or taverns nearby.
+Others, however, are better for solitude and relaxation away from large crowds.

-- Mavra Volia (“black pebbles”): It’s considered the best known and most beautiful beach of Chios.
+- Mavra Volia: the best known and most beautiful beach of Chios.
 The crystal waters, the huge rocks and the distinctive volcanic black pebbles constitute an amazing scenery.
-There is a canteen near the beach with snacks and drinks.

-- Agia Dinami: Another beautiful beach of the island.
-It is calm and quiet, with turquoise waters and white fine pebbles.
+- Agia Dinami: a calm and quiet beach with turquoise waters and white fine pebbles.
 There are no amenities on this beach, so be sure to bring the necessary equipment with you.

-- Agia Markella: It is a large, impressive beach with dark sand, cool waters and a beautiful view of Psara island.
+- Agia Markella: a large, impressive beach with dark sand, cool waters and a beautiful view of Psara island.
 Its name derives from the monastery that is located near the coast.

-- Agia Fotia: This is a popular beach next to the village of the same name.
+- Agia Fotia: a popular beach near the same-named village.
 It has pebbles, deep waters and amenities such as umbrellas, sunbeds and water sports infrastructure.
-There are also tavernas and a beach bar in the area.
+There are also taverns and a beach bar in the area.

-- Nagos: The landscape in the area of Nagos is enchanting, with plane trees and streams.
+- Nagos: the landscape in the area of Nagos is enchanting, with plane trees and streams.
 The beach has small pebbles and crystal-clear cool waters thanks to the springs that reach the sea.
-On the coast, you will find tavernas, and in a close distance, there are hotels and rooms for accommodation.
+On the coast, you will find tavernas, and at a close distance, there are hotels and rooms for accommodation.

-- Komi: Cosmopolitan large beach with sand and crystal-clear waters.
-It has amenities like showers, tavernas, a beach bar, rooms and hotels.
+- Komi: cosmopolitan large beach with sand and crystal-clear waters.
+It has amenities like showers, taverns, a beach bar, and hotels.

 The distinctive black pebbles in Mavra Volia beach